kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 KEMTLS uses the `ClientHello` message as described for TLS 1.3.
-When used in a pre-distributed mode, however, two extensions are mandatory: "cached_information" and `kem_ciphertext` for server authentication.
+When used in a pre-distributed mode, however, two extensions are mandatory: "cached_information" and "kem_ciphertext" for server authentication.
 This extensions are described later in the document.

+Note that in KEMTLS with pre-distributed information, the client's `Certificate` message gets send alongside the `ClientHello` one for mutual authentication.

 ### Server Hello

 KEMTLS uses the `ServerHello` message as described for TLS 1.3.
-When used in a pre-distributed mode, however, one extensions is mandatory: "cached_information" for server authentication.
+When used in a pre-distributed mode, however, one extension is mandatory: "cached_information" for server authentication.
 This extension is described later in the document.

 ### Hello Retry Request

 KEMTLS uses the `ServerHello` message as described for TLS 1.3.
-When used in a pre-distributed mode, however, a Hello Retry Request message should not be sent.
+When used in a pre-distributed mode for mutual authentication, a `HelloRetryRequest` message, but the client's `Certificate` message is ignored.

 ### Extensions